Metaswitch/clearwater-readthedocs/docs/Clearwater_Configuration_Options_Reference.md

 * Run `sudo service clearwater-infrastructure restart` to regenerate any dependent configuration files
 * Restart the relevant Clearwater service (e.g. run `sudo service bono quiesce` and allow monit to restart Bono)

+## Local Settings

+This section describes settings that are specific to a single node and are not applicable to any other nodes in the deployment.
+They are entered early on in the node's life and are not normally changed.
+These options should be set in `/etc/clearwater/local_config`.

+* `local_ip` - this should be set to an IP address which is configured on an interface on this system, and can communicate on an internal network with other Clearwater nodes and IMS core components like the HSS.
+* `public_ip` - this should be set to an IP address accessible to external clients (SIP UEs for Bono, web browsers for Ellis).
+It does not need to be configured on a local interface on the system - for example, in a cloud environment which puts instances behind a NAT.
+* `public_hostname` - this should be set to a hostname which resolves to `public_ip`, and will communicate with only this node (i.e. not be round-robined to other nodes).
+It can be set to `public_ip` if necessary.
+* `node_idx` - an index number used to distinguish this node from others of the same type in the cluster (for example, sprout-1 and sprout-2).
+Optional.
+* `etcd_cluster` - this is a comma separated list of IP addresses, for example `etcd_cluster="10.0.0.1,10.0.0.2`.
+It should be set on one of two ways:
+  * If the node is forming a new deployment, it should contain the IP addresses of all the nodes that are forming the new deployment (including this node).
+  * If the node is joining an existing deployment, it should contain the IP addresses of all the nodes that are currently in the deployment.

 ## Core options

 This section describes options for the basic configuration of a Clearwater deployment - such as the hostnames of the six node types and external services such as email servers or the Home Subscriber Server.
 These options should be set in the `/etc/clearwater/shared_config` file (in the format `name=value`, e.g. `home_domain=example.com`).